opsdroid/opsdroid/docs/packaging.md

 An extension can be something as simple as a small python module placed in your local path, or somewhere in `PYTHONPATH`.
 An extension module can also be put in a GitHub repository from which it can be automatically retrieved by opsdroid.
-Here are some examples on how to configure opsdroid to find extension modules, in this case skills:
+Here are some examples on how to configure opsdroid to find extension modules, in this case, skills:

 ```yaml
 skills: